Author

 I cannot help everyone, but I certainly will try to send them to those who might be able to help.

-Occasionally I will get a call from someone who, just by listening every week to my dose of encouragement, has allowed a dormant spark of a long lost passion to flicker alive, and when that spark catches on and begins to create a little light, that’s what pushes a few good folks to ask how to get started or restart on something they had always wanted to do but pushed aside for whatever reason.
+Occasionally, I receive a call from someone who, by listening to my weekly dose of encouragement, has allowed a dormant spark of a long-lost passion to flicker back to life.
+When that spark catches on and begins to create a little light, that’s what pushes a few good folks to ask how to get started or restart on something they had always wanted to do but pushed aside for whatever reason.

 Not to be discouraging, but most speakers have been on the circuit for years speaking on topics they are experts on, and that is how a livelihood is made in this very competitive business.
-Yes, some can do well for a time with their topic—and topics of interest come and go.
-Currently there are number of fine folks talking about storytelling, but in time that will most likely dwindle down to the handful of speakers who can sustain the business.
+Yes, some can do well for a time with their topic, and topics of interest come and go.
+Currently, there are a number of fine folks talking about storytelling, but in time, that will most likely dwindle down to a handful of speakers who can sustain the business.

-Again, please know that if you have a passion and can craft a message that can change lives, you might be on to something.
-I encourage you find those who are like-minded to your topic and see if they would be willing to have you speak to their group.
+Again, please know that if you have a passion and can craft a message that can change lives, you might be onto something.
+I encourage you to find like-minded individuals who share your topic and see if they would be willing to have you speak to their group.

-Probably the number one request I get from folks who call me is the desire to speak to the faith community, because it seems pretty easy, because most Sunday sermons are 3 points and a poem, and they know the texts, the congregation and the words to all the songs.
+Probably the number one request I receive from folks who call me is the desire to speak to the faith community, as it seems relatively straightforward, given that most Sunday sermons are structured around three points and a poem.
+They are familiar with the texts, the congregation, and the words to all the songs.
 And since we are taught to judge not, many think that is a great way to get started.

-So I had a call this week from a very nice person.
-She has been listening for over a year, and finally got the courage to call me and ask to know how to start [speaking].
+So, I had a call this week from a very nice person.
+She had been listening for over a year and finally found the courage to call me and ask how to start speaking.

-When I answered the phone, she introduced herself and told me that she wants to speak at women’s conferences; then she began to tell me all the reasons why she hasn’t been able to pursue her dream of speaking.
+When I answered the phone, she introduced herself and explained that she wanted to speak at women’s conferences; then, she began to share with me all the reasons why she hadn’t been able to pursue her dream of speaking.
 She is married with kids in school and a husband who is ill but is doing odd jobs to help keep the family stable.
-She has to work, but doesn’t like her job and she can’t quit, because they need the money.
-She went on to tell me that she is not a good writer and didn’t finish school, so she feels bad about that, and doesn’t feel good about her command of the English language.
-It was then when I had to stop her—frankly, I just couldn’t listen anymore.
+She has to work but doesn’t like her job, and she can’t quit because they need the money.
+She went on to tell me that she is not a good writer and didn’t finish school, so she feels bad about that and doesn’t feel good about her command of the English language.
+It was then that I had to stop her—frankly, I just couldn’t listen anymore.

-I got the usual marriage, mortgage and munchkins line.
-You know, the let me tell you how to have a great marriage, how to make your finances work and how to love your kids.
+I got the usual marriage, mortgage, and munchkins line.
+Let me tell you how to have a great marriage, how to manage your finances effectively, and how to show love to your kids.

-Once again she started with how bad her life is, her husband and her kids and in-laws…and I had to stop her again, and give her this quote that I had seen.
+Once again, she started by complaining about her life, her husband, her kids, and her in-laws, and I had to stop her again and give her a quote that I had seen.

 You can dwell on it for the rest of your life.
 That’s death.
 Or you can let it go and move on.
 That’s life.

-You see, I wanted her to let go of all of her excuses and move forward with her dreams and desires and see life—the life she wants to see and be in and have.
+You see, I wanted her to let go of all her excuses and move forward with her dreams and desires, to see life-the life she wants to see, be in, and have.
 I wanted her to move forward to pursue her dream of being a speaker in the faith community at conferences all over America, but she wants to dwell on all the reasons why it won’t work.
-And I feel sure that, within all the hours of excuse-making, she refuses to make the small changes to clean up her life (And, I’m guessing, her house and yard and garage and closets and car and kitchen, also.) because talking about it is so much easier than doing the work.
+And I feel sure that, within all the hours of excuse-making, she refuses to make the small changes to clean up her life (And, I’m guessing, her house and yard and garage and closets and car and kitchen also.) because talking about it is so much easier than doing the work.
 I see it every day.

-And I was brokenhearted that talking is all it seemed she was willing to do, but I decided to offer her a way out.
-I suggested that she write a paragraph a day—just a paragraph of what she would say, should she be given the opportunity to speak to a group.
+And I was brokenhearted that talking was all it seemed she was willing to do, but I decided to offer her a way out.
+I suggested that she write a paragraph a day—just a paragraph of what she would say if she were given the opportunity to speak to a group.

-Not War and Peace, not even a Readers Digest short story.
+Not War and Peace, not even a Reader’s Digest short story.
 Nothing major, nothing more than a few lines every day about a topic that she feels would benefit others.
-And when she finishes writing her paragraph, she should send it to a trusted friend to keep her accountable to keep writing every day.
-I suggested just a paragraph on a small note pad, so that she isn’t overwhelmed, and I said that I’d check back with her in a few weeks.
+And when she finishes writing her paragraph, she should send it to a trusted friend to keep her accountable and encourage her to write every day.
+I suggested writing just a paragraph on a small notepad so that she wouldn’t be overwhelmed, and I said I’d check back with her in a few weeks.

 I feel like Paul Harvey, here to tell you the rest of the story

 I wish I had good news, but I don’t.
-You see, she has chosen to talk about all the reasons why it still won’t work, and she will (like my theme today)…dwell on it for the rest of her life.
+You see, she has chosen to discuss all the reasons why it still won’t work, and she will, like my theme today, dwell on it for the rest of her life.
 That’s death.

 I could not convince her to let it go and move on.
 That would be life.
 The life she “tells” me she wants for herself and her family.

-When I think about the simple homework I gave her, I am reminded of a wonderful local TEDx speaker we had in my hometown about a year ago.
-His name is Dodd Caldwell, and he writes what he calls mini-sagas, stories he writes every day and they are exactly 50 words—no more—no less.
+When I think about the simple homework I assigned her, I am reminded of an excellent local TEDx speaker who visited my hometown about a year ago.
+He writes what he calls mini-sagas, stories he writes every day, and they are exactly 50 words—no more, no less.

-Dodd will tell you that the design and planning it takes to produce a mini-saga has made him more efficient, observant and more disciplined in his everyday life.
-He was excellent, and his concept is intriguing to me, not only as a discipline, but also as a creative outlet within a strict guideline that undoubtedly leads to success in other areas of life.
+He will tell you that the design and planning it takes to produce a mini saga have made him more efficient, observant, and more disciplined in his everyday life.
+He was excellent, and his concept is intriguing to me, not only as a discipline but also as a creative outlet within strict guidelines that undoubtedly lead to success in other areas of life.

-Brigitte Nicole’s quote of: You can dwell on it for the rest of your life.
+Brigitte Nicole’s quote: You can dwell on it for the rest of your life.
 That’s death.
 Or you can let it go and move on.
-That’s life. is very real for many listening today.
+That’s life is very real for many listening today.
 You’ve spent a lifetime talking about your dreams.
 What would it take for you to get going on them…to live the life you’ve imagined?

 Deb Sofield